 There may be instances where your child gets upset immediately before, after, or even during a visit with you.
 Sometimes children will seemingly regress in age by a few years due to the stress of these visits.
 Your four-year-old may take on “baby” behavior and act inappropriately for a child of their age.
 Being moody, avoiding conversation, avoiding eye contact, and acting disrespectfully are other examples of behaviors that I have experienced with kids put into this position.

-These are normal, human feelings related to lose and separation due to removing themselves from your home.
+These are normal, human feelings related to loss and separation due to removing themselves from your home.
 Their sense of permanency and stability has been greatly affected by the CPS case, and their emotions result from that upheaval in their lives.
 Some children retreat into themselves and show no outward emotions at all.
 Others express themselves in more demonstrative ways.

 Another idea to keep in mind is that because there may be a history of poor treatment of you towards your child, he or she may not be overly excited to visit with you.
 That is understandable, and you have the task before you do whatever you can to put this issue behind you.
 It is your job as the parent to take steps towards healing this relationship.
 Reassure your child that they have done nothing to hurt your family and that you are doing everything that you can to return him or her to your home because you love them.